 The Wasa Lake Land Improvement District Board has five trustees who are elected at the annual AGM for a three year period.
 Trusteeship is strictly volunteer; there is no remuneration.
 Terms are staggered to encourage continuity of activities and goals.
-In 2013, trustees volunteered (a conservative estimate) 800 to 1000 hours.
-Other community volunteers also helped, for which we are very appreciative.
+Each year we track how many volunteer hours are contributed by the trustees; for example, in 2013, trustees volunteered (a conservative estimate) 800 to 1000 hours.
+Other community volunteers also help with various projects, for which we are very appreciative.

 e: email@example.com Copyright Wasa Lake Land Improvement District.